|

 River Baroness Cruise PhotosFrom: Uniworld River Baroness cruise review Day 4: Rouen (3)

 On our way to Rouen Cathedral, we passed a triangular masonry structure in the corner between two buildings.
 Our guide told us that the old structure was meant to discourage public urination by making it more difficult for men to make pipi in the corner.
-(We didn't sample the rivulets at the base of the masonry to see if the barrier was working.)
+(We didn't analyze the rivulets at the base of the masonry.)

 Affairs of the bladder gave away to loftier thoughts when our group arrived at Rouen Cathedral, which is said to have the tallest church spire in France.